cloudpilot-emu/cloudpilot-emu/README.md

 -   Clié devices use full MQ11xx video acceleration.
 -   SD card and Memory Stick emulation.
 -   A GDB stub for debugging PalmOS and apps written with a suitable toolchain.
+-

+# OS5

+## Relationship to uARM

+OS5 emulation is based on Dmitry Grinberg's [uARM](https://github.com/uARM-Palm/uARM). emulator.
+However, CloudpilotEmu is not a straightforward port, but a fork that trails behind Dmitry's original sources and adds the following of features:

+-   Optimizations that give a significant performance boost at the expense of RAM and portability.
+-   PACE replaced with direct m68k emulation on the host, using the same m68k core as POSE.
+-   Accurate timing.
+-   Audio.
+-   Savestates.
+-   Power off (which crashes the emulator) is disabled.
+-   Database installation and export.

+## performance

+OS5 was designed to run on ARM CPUs clocked at several 100 MHz.
+Those chips were fast enough to play music, decode video and run demanding games and even emulators.

+CloudpilotEmu pulls many tricks and optimizations to run OS5 as fast as possible, and applications targeting OS4 or earlier will run at comparable speeds on OS5, but native OS5 software requires a fast host.
+Apple Silicon Macs and recent iOS devices (iPhone 13 or later) run even demanding ARM apps at decent or even faster-than-real speeds, and the same goes for fast x86 desktops, but older and slower devices (which includes most Android devices) may struggle.
+Many apps still work fine, but your mileage may vary.

 # Building